Mary Rambaran-Olm

-Mary Rambaran-Olm is a Provost's Post-doctoral Fellow specializing in the literature of early medieval England from the fifth to eleventh centuries.
+Mary Rambaran-Olm is a Canadian literary scholar specializing in early medieval England from the fifth to eleventh centuries.

 Early life and education

-Rambaran-Olm was born and raised in Canada, and is of Afro-Indo Caribbean descent.
+Rambaran-Olm was born and raised in Canada, and is of Afro-Indo-Caribbean descent.
 In an interview with The Washington Post she credits her father as inspiring her interest in early medieval England.
 When she was in college she became fascinated with Old English upon reading Beowulf.
-In 2012, Rambaran-Olm was awarded a PhD from the Department of English at the University of Glasgow for a thesis, entitled 'John's Prayer: An edition, literary analysis and commentary', examining a poem in the Exeter Book.
+In 2012, Rambaran-Olm was awarded a PhD from the Department of English at the University of Glasgow for a thesis entitled 'John's Prayer: An edition, literary analysis and commentary', examining a poem in the Exeter Book.
 She previously studied for a BA in English and History at the University of Calgary and for an MLitt in Medieval Literature at the University of St Andrews.

 Career

 Scholarship

-Rambaran-Olm is the Provost's Post-doctoral Fellow at the University of Toronto in the Faculty of English and Drama.
+Rambaran-Olm was the Provost's Post-doctoral Fellow at the University of Toronto in the Faculty of English and Drama from 2020 to 2022.
 Her research explores race in early medieval England, drawing on the theoretical frameworks of Stuart Hall and Dipesh Chakrabarty.
 Her translation of The Descent Into Hell (or John the Baptist's Prayer) was praised as "accurate and readable", as well as bringing new insight into the idea of time in the poem.

 Along with Breanne M. Leake and Micah Goodrich, Rambaran-Olm has served as a guest editor for the journal Postmedieval's volume Race, Revulsion, and Revolution.
 The issue was widely read and broke a number of statistical records for the journal for readership and downloads.
 As of April 2021, she is also writing a book on race in Early England for Cambridge University Press along with Erik Wade.
 Along with her academic publications, she has written a number of public-facing works, for History Workshop, Time, HistoriansSpeak and a forthcoming piece in Public Books.